 Who should not have treatment?

 - You have an active skin infection at the planned site of injection

 - Neuromuscular conditions such as Motor Neurone Disease or Myasthenia Gravis

 - If you’re on anticoagulants

-You can learn more about the treatment at our Bruxism & TMJ page or call 0131 226 9610 to arrange a consultation with myself.
+You can learn more about the treatment visit our Bruxism & TMJ page and arrange a consultation with myself.

 Asel has a Master of Science with distinction in Aesthetic Medicine from Queen Mary University London and is a member of the Faculty of Dental Surgery for The Royal College of Surgeons of Edinburgh.
 Asel has specialised in smile rejuvenation with lip fillers, teeth whitening and bruxism treatments for over 4 years.